AdnanHodzic/auto-cpufreq/README.md

 `sudo auto-cpufreq --remove`

-You can also stop the service with:

-`systemctl stop auto-cpufreq`

-and stop it from persistenctly starting with:

-`systemctl disable auto-cpufreq`
+This does the equivalent of `systemctl stop auto-cpufreq && systemctl disable auto-cpufreq`.

+Note that the given command should be used instead of using just `systemctl`.

 ### Stats